How to Choose the Right Type of Roofing Shingle for Your Home

 Additionally, since our metal roofing products are recyclable, they don’t have to end up in a landfill, contributing to sustainability once you decide to remove them.
 Other manufacturers use a percentage of recycled metal when they create new shingles, thereby extending the service life of the base product.

 We also have an asphalt shingle recycling program.
 Roofing materials are one of the most common items found in landfills, but we collect old asphalt roofing and use it for asphalt road paving.
-Learn more about our Roofing Responsibly program, but keep in mind that it is only available in areas with shingle recycling centers.

 If you live in an area that is prone to extreme weather, then impact resistance needs to be a significant factor in the shingle decision.
 The damage caused by hail can create breaks in roofing materials that compromise waterproofing capability and leave a roof vulnerable to water infiltration, leaks, and possibly mold.
 The damage done to roofing by hail impact is not always visible to the untrained eye, leading to misconceptions by homeowners that their roof is still ok because it doesn’t ‘look damaged’.